-The next time you and your risk managers meet, I highly recommend that you discuss your pollution liability exposure.
-You may agree that your pollution liability may be roughly the same or higher than your product liability exposure.
+The next time you and your risk managers meet, I suggest you discuss your pollution liability exposure.
+You may agree that your Pollution Liability is roughly the same or higher than your Product Liability exposure.

-Remember, the primary reason you should buy insurance is to cover severity and catastrophic loss.
-Even a minor pollution spill may be too expensive to cover out of pocket and could possibly expose the officers and owners of the business to personal liability.
+Remember, the primary reason you buy insurance is to cover severe and catastrophic losses.
+Even a minor pollution spill may be too expensive to cover out of pocket.
+And one could possibly expose the officers and owners of the business to personal liability.

 3014 Devine St.